nemethconsulting/uw-rhs/docs/tut-update-winloss.md

 ## Prerequisties

 - Make sure your system is running the API server.
 See [Test your set up](test-system.md) if you need help with this.
-- Make sure you've already added your team details into the Rec Hockey Service.
+- Make sure you've already added your team details into the Rec Hockey Service API.
 See [Create an entry for your team](tut-create-team.md) for assistance.

 <a id="2"></a>
 ## Update the `winLossRatio` using curl